Aeneas Mackintosh: Early difficulties

 Mackintosh arrived in Australia in October 1914 to take up his duties, and was immediately faced with major difficulties.
 Without warning or notification, Shackleton had cut the Ross Sea party's allocated funds in half, from £2,000 to £1,000.
 Mackintosh was instructed to make up the difference by soliciting free gifts, and to mortgage the expedition's ship to raise further money.
 It then emerged that the purchase of Aurora had not been legally completed, which delayed Mackintosh's attempts to mortgage it.
 Also, Aurora was unfit for Antarctic work without an extensive overhaul, which required co-operation from an exasperated Australian Government.
 The task of dealing with these difficulties within a very restricted timescale caused Mackintosh great anxiety, and the various muddles created a negative image of the expedition in the eyes of the Australian public.
 Some members of the party resigned, others were dismissed; recruiting a full complement of crew and scientific staff involved some last-minute appointments which left the party noticeably short of Antarctic experience.

 Shackleton had given Mackintosh the impression that he would if possible attempt his crossing during the coming 1914–1915 Antarctic season.
 Before departing for the Weddell Sea, he changed his mind about the feasibility of this timescale.
 Mackintosh was not informed of this change of plan; this misunderstanding led to the underprepared and near-chaotic depot-laying journeys of January–March 1915.
 Shackleton's instructions were confusing.
 He had told Mackintosh that it was supremely important to have the depots laid, but he also informed Mackintosh he would be carrying sufficient provisions to cross the continent unaided.
 It appears that Shackleton wanted Mackintosh to believe that he was not absolutely dependent on the depots.
-A little known fact is that Shackleton also instructed Mackintosh to leave a fully equipped emergency lifeboat at McMurdo Sound, if Shackleton did not come across from the Weddell Sea.
+Shackleton also instructed Mackintosh to leave a fully equipped emergency lifeboat at McMurdo Sound, if Shackleton did not come across from the Weddell Sea.
 The emergency lifeboat specifications he gave Mackintosh in 1914 closely match those he implemented in 1916 on his famous James Caird journey.